Nokia bring out Linux Cellphone/TV/Browser 164

 What i was trying to say is that the unit of measurment are the same.
 They both use the same basic unit, although with different starting points as you point out.

-• Digital TV is available now in the UK - but only
+Digital TV available today in UK (Score:1)

 via satellite, and possibly some cable.
 Not on terrestrial _quite_ yet, but it will be very soon.